beacon-thugs-harmony/beacon_chain_simulator/README.md

 (Also, importantly, there's no reward for doing the work - the current design relies on altruistic actors doing it out of goodwill.)

-##Contribution to Ethereum 2.0 from the Beacon Thugs n Harmony vs. Quantstamp
+### Ethereum 2.0 - Beacon Thugs n Harmony vs. Quantstamp